jerzybrzoska/The-oppressed/README.md

-# Lis of people oppressed by fascists.
+# List of people oppressed by fascists.
 Many of the victims are / were cypherpunks

 * [Aaron Swartz][2]
 * [Charlie Shrem][1]
 * [Julian Assange][4]
 * [Ross Ulbright][3]
 * [Simon Mol][5] Oppressor: Poland, Zbigniew Ziobro.
+* [Virgil Griffith] Oppressor: FBI, the US.